brufino/interpretAR/README.md

 ## News

-* interpretAR beta version complete!
+* interpretAR Version 1.0 COMPLETE!
 Download current version for multi-language speech to text integrated with your mobile camera
 * ASL voice translation functional!
 Take a gander at the vocab page to see all the words you can translate in ASL
-* Vocabularly growth coming soon
+* Over 100 words of sign language and growing

-  Demo version 1.1 release date: March 28th 2019.
+  Demo version 1.0 release date: April 9th 2019 -DONE

 ## Features